IndraGonz/2024_GonzalezOjeda_CLARC/README.md

       Additionally, to extract the appropiate essential gene sequences, we used the genomic feature file for the pneumococcal strain that was used in the Tn-Seq analysis (TIGR4).
 The NCBI accession number is [GCF_000006885.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000006885.1/).
 This gff can be found in this GitHub repository under the name [TIGR4_closed_ref_2001.gbff](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/data/essential_gene_analysis/TIGR4_closed_ref_2001.gbff)

-- Protein BLAST-ing pangenome analyses for essential gene protein sequences
+- **Protein BLAST-ing pangenome analyses for essential gene protein sequences**

   - code:

-      After obtaining the fasta file with the appropiate protein sequences, we use this [jupyter notebook](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/run_essential_blasting_paper.ipynb) (run_essential_blasting_paper.ipynb) which takes as input the path to the appropiate pangenome results folder (in this project, the i80, i90 and i95 files available in this [Zenodo folder](10.5281/zenodo.14187853)).
-All appropiate directories and subdirectories can be found in these compressed files.
+      After obtaining the fasta file with the appropiate protein sequences, we use this [jupyter notebook](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/run_essential_blasting_paper.ipynb) (run_essential_blasting_paper.ipynb) which takes as input the path to the appropiate pangenome results folder (in this project, the i80, i90 and i95 folders available in this [Zenodo folder](10.5281/zenodo.14187853)).
+All appropiate directories and subdirectories can be found in these compressed folders.

      Importantly, the run_essential_blasting_paper.ipynb calls a bash script (essential_protein_blast_paper.sh) to run the blast commands.
 This bash script can be found [in this repository](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/essential_protein_blast_paper.sh).
 The bash script assumes that blast is installed within a conda environment named 'blast', when running the commands.
 If this is not the case for you, you can comment the first line.